trongthoaivn/AZ900/02_CloudServiceTypes.md

  making them available to anyone who wants to use or purchase them.
 ## 2. Private Cloud
 > The private cloud is defined as computing service offered either over the Internet or private internal network
->  and only to select users instead of the genaral public.
+>  and only to select users instead of the general public.
 ## 3. Hybrid Cloud
-> The hybrid cloud is a computing enviroment that combines a private cloud with a public cloud.
+> The hybrid cloud is a computing environment that combines a private cloud with a public cloud.

 Example
 ```mermaid